konmik/satellite/README.md

 * The entire library has been built keeping [The Kiss Principle](https://people.apache.org/~fhanik/kiss.html) in mind.
 Anyone who is familiar with RxJava can read and understand it easily.

-* The library utilizes as much of [Functional programming](https://en.wikipedia.org/wiki/Functional_programming) coding style as possible.
-Inspired by *Clojure*, making Functional Programming on Java easier.

 ## Architecture

 Satellite is full of cosmic analogies.
 Why?
 Because this is fun and because this allows